 The alternative of trying to understand the benefits of contention management by simply comparing existing implementations that use lazy or eager conflict detection is likely to be misleading.
 Current implementations that use lazy conflict detection differ in many aspects from those that use eager conflict detection.
 In particular, some implementations are heavily optimized while other implementations have not been optimized at all.
 Optimized implementations may even incur qualitatively different contention on the same benchmark - heavily optimized implementations are likely to spend relatively less time inside of transactions and therefore are less likely to conflict.
 Moreover, because supporting a new contention manager may require significant changes to a transactional memory implementation, it can be useful to estimate the potential benefits from the contention manager before implementing it.
 A second challenge in designing contention managers is that the performance of contention managers for programs with significant contention can be difficult to understand.
 When resolving a conflict between two transactions, a good contention manager must not only consider the current work done by the transactions but also the likelihood that the winning transaction can eventually commit.

 We have developed a discrete event-based transactional memory simulator to help understand the benefits of contention management.
-Our simulator allows us to perform experiments that are otherwise not possible - we can compare lazy conflict resolution without contention manager to eager conflict resolution used with a wide range of contention managers.
-Our simulator enabled users to collect add arbitrary instrumentation to help understand a contention manager's behavior without perturbing the system.
-We used the instrumentation capability to help us understand the behavior of existing contention managers.
-We used the simulator to develop new tiered contention managers that combined the benefits of livelock-prone contention managers while using a secondary livelock-free contention manager to avoid livelock.
+Our simulator allows us to perform experiments that are otherwise not possible - we can compare lazy conflict resolution and no contention manager with eager conflict resolution and a wide range of contention managers.
 Our simulator also allows researchers to estimate the potential benefits of a highly optimized contention manager using non-optimized code.